Brazil–Timor-Leste relations

-Brazil–East Timor relations refer to the bilateral relations between Brazil and Timor-Leste.
-Brazil has an embassy in Dili and East Timor has its own only South American embassy in Brasilia.
+Brazil–Timor-Leste relations are the bilateral relations between Brazil and Timor-Leste.
+Brazil has an embassy in Dili and Timor-Leste has its own only South American embassy in Brasília.
 Both countries are members of the Community of Portuguese Language Countries.
 Due to their shared history as a Portuguese colony, Brazil and Timor-Leste have had formal relations since before Timor-Leste became an independent state in 2002.
 The predominant avenues for their relations are via economic capacity building programs provided by Brazil in Timor-Leste and as a part of both countries participation in the Community of Portuguese Language Countries.
 Brazil has been supportive of Timor-Leste's development as an independent democracy, and the two have cooperated on programs as diverse as technological training programs, Portuguese language instruction, and football.